elden2/victor-hugo/site/content/blog/Multi-Layer-Neural-Network.md

 		return wh, wo, bh, bo
 ```

 I'll come back to the weights also in a bit.
-Right now, you can adjust the number of hidden layers, but I want to change this to add an arbitrary number.
+Right now, you can't adjust the number of hidden layers, just the size of the hidden layer.
+But I want to change this to add any arbitrary number of layers.